Cricket: Martin Guptill and Jimmy Neesham lead Black Caps to victory over Sri Lanka

 One hadn't played international cricket since March, the other had been out of the side for 18 months.
 But for Martin Guptill and Jimmy Neesham, it was like they had never been away.

-In between, Kane Williamson (76) and Ross Taylor (54) provided their usual contributions, as the Black Caps again showed their strength in home conditions to ensure Sri Lanka's bowling struggles continued, with the Black Caps racking up a mammoth 371-7 after winning the toss and batting first.
+In between, Kane Williamson (76) and Ross Taylor (54) provided their usual contributions, as New Zealand again showed their strength in home conditions to ensure Sri Lanka's bowling struggles continued, racking up a mammoth 371-7 after winning the toss and batting first.

 [Read more: Neesham goes beserk for Black Caps]